-On March 20-22, the Zambian Ministry of Health will convene the first national Evidence for Impact research symposium in collaboration with IPA Zambia, USAID, and the Population Council.
-The theme of this year’s symposium will be “Translating Research into Gains in Primary and Community Health in Zambia.”
-The focus of the symposium will be on reproductive, maternal and newborn, child, and adolescent health and nutrition services (RMNCAH-N) in primary care and community settings.
+On March 20-22, the Zambian Ministry of Health convened the first national Evidence for Impact research symposium in collaboration with IPA Zambia, USAID, and the Population Council.
+The theme of this year’s symposium was “Translating Research into Gains in Primary and Community Health in Zambia.”
+The focus of the symposium was on reproductive, maternal and newborn, child, and adolescent health and nutrition services (RMNCAH-N) in primary care and community settings.

 Innovations for Poverty Action Zambia co-presented with the Varkey Foundation on August 23-24th in Lusaka.
 The theme of the event, the Forum for African Woman Educationalists (FAWE) at the 10th General Assembly, was "Towards Gender Equality in Education, Positioning Youth to Champion Africa’s Education Agenda."
 This high-level conference was attended by The First Lady of the Republic of Zambia (pictured on right), Ministers of Education from the region, and international and local NGOs.

-On the 27th of July IPA gave a presentation on Contraceptive Adoption, Fertility, and the Family in Zambia, at the Ministry of Health’s Family Planning Technical Working Group Meeting.
-The TWG meetings are in house meetings held and chaired by the Ministry of Health every month to discuss Research, Programme and policy in the Family planning sub sector.
-Meetings are attended by specialist and Programme heads from International and Local Non-Governmental Organizations.
+On July 27, 2017, IPA Zambia presented on Contraceptive Adoption, Fertility, and the Family in Zambia at the Ministry of Health’s Family Planning Technical Working Group Meeting.
+The TWG meetings are in-house meetings held and chaired by the Ministry of Health every month to discuss Research, Programme and Policy in the Family Planning sub-sector.
+Meetings are attended by specialist and Programme heads from international and local non-governmental organizations.